What is the Price-to-Cash Flow Ratio?

 Formula for the Price-to-Cash Flow Ratio

-Also, the price-to-cash flow ratio can be calculated on a per share basis.
-The price-to-cash flow ratio formula on per share basis is:
+Also, the ratio can be calculated on a per share basis.
+The price-to-cash flow ratio formula on a per-share basis is:

 Applications of the Price-to-Cash Flow Ratio

-Generally, the price-to-cash flow multiple is viewed as a better option that can be used in stock valuations relative to the price-to-earnings (P/E) ratio.
-One of the main advantages of the P/CF ratio over the P/E ratio is that the company’s cash flows cannot be easily manipulated compared to its earnings.
+Generally, this multiple is viewed as a better option that can be used in stock valuations relative to the price-to-earnings (P/E) ratio.
+One of the main advantages of the P/CF ratio over the P/E ratio is that the company’s cash flows cannot be as easily manipulated as its earnings.